galvarado/custom-cloud-instances-cloud-init/README.md

     $ vagrant up

-After de VM is ip, you can enter with:
+After de VM is up, you can enter inside the VM with:

     $ vagrant ssh